History of Mauritania in Timeline

 Mauritania

-Mauritania, officially the Islamic Republic of Mauritania, is a country in Northwest Africa, bordering the Atlantic Ocean, Western Sahara, Algeria, Mali, and Senegal.
-It is the 11th-largest country in Africa, with 90% of its territory within the Sahara Desert.
-The majority of its 4.3 million population resides in the southern part of the country, with about a third living in the capital, Nouakchott, located on the Atlantic coast.
+Mauritania, officially the Islamic Republic of Mauritania, is a Northwest African country bordering the Atlantic Ocean, Western Sahara, Algeria, Mali, and Senegal.
+It is the 11th-largest country in Africa, with 90% of its territory located in the Sahara Desert.
+The majority of its 4.3 million population resides in the southern region, with about a third concentrated in the capital city of Nouakchott on the Atlantic coast.

-In 1901, Xavier Coppolani took charge of the French imperial mission in Mauritania.
+In 1901, Xavier Coppolani took charge of the French imperial mission in Mauritania, initiating a strategy of alliances and military pressure.

-In 1904, France organized the territory of Mauritania and it became part of French West Africa.
+In 1904, French armies occupied Tagant, France organized the territory of Mauritania, making it part of French West Africa as a protectorate and later as a colony.

-In 1905, slavery in Mauritania was officially abolished.
+In 1905, slavery was officially abolished in Mauritania for the first time.

 In 1905, the French colonial administration declared an end of slavery in Mauritania, with very little success.